pguinness/cv/README.md

 ### Visual Design
 I tried to make my website's design as **clean**, **modern** and **professional** as possible.
 I chose a **dark** and **minimalistic** colour palette and made use of **CSS gradients** to give a general shady look.

-Regarding the typography, I chose "**Intra**" for its modern *sans-serif* style, and modified its weight along the page depending on the text's importance, to establish a clear visual hierarchy.
+Regarding the typography, I chose [Inter](https://fonts.google.com/specimen/Inter) for its modern *sans-serif* style, and modified its weight along the page depending on the text's importance, to establish a clear visual hierarchy.
 The overall typographic system helps maintain consistency and coherence throughout the site.

 The page **layout** consists of three main modules, as I specified in the "Information Architecture" part: a sidebar, the main content and the portfolio.